Data Privacy Law

 regular drop period: 20 April - 7 May 2020

 After the regular drop period you can only drop this course with a valid cause until 14 days prior to the exam.
 Please contact the International Office at the Law Department if you have to use this option.

 Type of Exam and Exam Period

-Grades are awarded based on the quizzes and one major written assignment (essay style assessment), which students have to complete and submit by July 1, 2019 on the topic of one of the Cases in the Cases & Materials collection.
-Please email the course instructor email@example.com and his assistant firstname.lastname@example.org with your first and second choice of a topic before May 5, 2019.
+Grades are awarded based on the quizzes and one major written assignment (essay style assessment), which students have to complete and submit by July 1, 2020 (always send emails to email@example.com and firstname.lastname@example.org).

 Registration for the Exam